jrandj/java-11/README.md

 1. java.lang.StringBuilder is the mutable twin of java.lang.String.
 StringBuilder is also a final class and implements java.lang.CharSequence.
 StringBuilder is better suited for creating temporary strings that have no use once a method ends.

-1. Stringbuilder provides several constructors:
+1. StringBuilder provides several constructors:
     ```java
     StringBuilder();
     StringBuilder(CharSequence seq);